microsoft/MCW-Continuous-delivery-in-Azure-DevOps/README.md

 # Retirement notice

-This workshop will be retired effective July 30, 2022.
-At that time the repository will be archived, and the materials will not be maintained.
+This workshop was/will be retired effective July 30, 2022.
+At that time the repository will be archived, and the materials will not be maintained by Microsoft.
+I will be doing my best to keep this repository up to date!

-For questions or concerns regarding the MCW library, email us at [AskMCW](mailto:AskMCW@microsoft.com).
+For questions or concerns regarding the MCW library, email us at [AskAlec](mailto:aah1@mac.com).
 Please remember to include the title of the workshop in your email.

 # Continuous delivery in Azure DevOps